BCB744 Self-Assessment

 Failure to adhere to these requirements may result in a grade penalty.
 Ensure that your slides are clear, well-structured, and visually professional.

-You do not need to submit anything for the Practice Exercises — those are for your own benefit.
+You do not need to submit anything for these exercises — they are for your own benefit.

 Understanding Level: Beginner / Intermediate / Advanced